Citizenship of person

 Conformity to relevant internationally recognized standards

-This standard is compatible with the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 2", 2008.
-The UN recommends that information be collected to identify citizens by birth, citizens by naturalization and foreigners.
-It further recommends collecting information from foreigners on their country of citizenship.
+This standard is compatible with the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 3", 2017.
+The UN recommends that information be collected to identify citizens by birth, citizens by naturalization and non-nationals.
+It further recommends collecting information from non-nationals on their country of citizenship.
 This standard conforms to some, but not all, of these recommendations.
 Additionally, in accord with UN recommendations, the statistical treatment of stateless persons and persons with dual nationality is made clear.
-Similarly, the "Conference of European Statisticians Recommendations for the 2010 Censuses of Population and Housing", 2006 also recommend collecting information on citizenship, on whether it was acquired by birth or naturalization and on country of citizenship.
+Similarly, the "Conference of European Statisticians Recommendations for the 2020 Censuses of Population and Housing", 2015 also recommend collecting information on citizenship, on whether it was acquired by birth or naturalization and on country of citizenship.
 It also recommends collecting data on stateless persons and on the portion of the population with dual or multiple citizenships.

 - Classification of Canadian citizenship status April 18, 2011 to current